Skip to content

 EFHW / Random Wire Unun (49:1, 9:1) + Choke Balun not applicable

-Verticals / Yagis 1:1 Current Choke Balun not needed
+Verticals / Yagis 1:1 Current Choke CBT not required

 Mini‑FAQ

-• What about multi-band wires? — Use a choke + tuner or unun.
-Baluns don’t fix imbalance there.
+• What about multi‑band wires?
+Use a 1:1 choke with a tuner (or an appropriate unun for EFHW/random‑wire).
+A CBT won’t fix imbalance there.

 Interested in more technical content?
 Subscribe to our updates for deep‑dive RF articles and lab notes.